I’m about to make the most obvious statement I’ve ever made on EG. Ready? Here we go: Women dress really well, usually better than we do.

 Seriously, there is a ton to learn when you’re checking out the right women… lessons that are immediately applicable to your own wardrobe, style, and swagger.
 Now more than ever—especially with the ‘women-in-menswear-silhouettes’ trend going on—the ladies are putting together texture, color, and pieces most guys wouldn’t think to do.

 Anyway, enough talk.
 Take a look at these ladies.
-What can you pick up just by studying the above photos?
+What can you pick up just by studying these photos?

 Proportion and fit